htomaka/ng-starter/README.md

 > Notice we use two types of components:
 >
 > **Containers** also called *smart components* are responsible to pass data back and forth between store and views.
 Theses are not easily reusables and are often bound to a route.
-They are aware of the application domain model.
 >
 > **Components** also called *dumb components* are essentially UI elements which are unaware of application domain model.
 They get data in through bindings and get data out through callbacks.